 MSc Social Planning in Developing Countries, London School of Economics and Political Science, 1981-82

 BSc (Hons.)
 Economics, University College London, 1977-80

-Professor Dr. S. Akbar Zaidi is a renowned political economist with an experience of over 36 years of teaching and research in Pakistan and abroad.
-His area of interest in research includes: political economy, development, social sciences and history.
+Professor Dr. S. Akbar Zaidi has been the Executive Director of the IBA since January 2020 and his tenure runs till January 2024.
+He is a renowned political economist with an experience of almost four decades of teaching and research in Pakistan and abroad.
+His areas of interest in research include political economy, development, the social sciences, and history.

 He completed his PhD in History from the University of Cambridge in 2009, MPhil in Economics from the University of Cambridge in 1993, MSc in Social Planning in Developing Countries from the London School of Economics and Political Science in 1982 and BSc (Hons.) in Economics from University College London in 1980.

 Prior to his appointment as the Executive Director, IBA Karachi on January 7, 2020, Dr. Zaidi served as Professor at Columbia University, New York and held a joint position at the School of International and Public Affairs (SIPA), and at the Department of Middle Eastern, South Asian, and African Studies (MESAAS), from 2010 to 2020, when he became the Executive Director of the IBA.
 Previously he taught at the School of Advanced International Studies, Johns Hopkins University, from 2004-2005 as a Visiting Professor. and was also associated with the Applied Economics Research Centre, University of Karachi, as a Senior Research Economist between 1983-96.